KwameKert/phone-number-validator/README.md

 # PhoneValidator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.
+Demo of this project is available on [Netlify](https://phone-number-validator.netlify.app/phone-validator)

 ## Development server